ChrisAnthony85/ToyRobotExercise/README.md

 ### How to run:
 You can check this out from github https://github.com/ChrisAnthony85/ToyRobotExercise.git then build it and run.
-A zip file will also be provided that can be launched using java.
+A jar file will also be provided via Google drive link that can be launched using java -jar.

 ### How to use:
 The app will keep on asking for a new command <"WHAT IS YOUR COMMAND?"> after each previous command has been